obspy/obspy/misc/docs/source/tutorial/code_snippets/xcorr_detector.rst

     distance = 10  # distance between detections in seconds
     detections, sims = correlation_detector(stream, templates, height, distance, plot=stream)

-By default, the similarity is calulated by the mean of cross-correlations.
+By default, the similarity is calculated by the mean of cross-correlations.
-In the following, we create a custom function which calulates the similarity trace from a stream of cross-correlations and applies the constraint that the cross-correlation should be larger than 0.5 at all stations.
+In the following, we create a custom function which calculates the similarity trace from a stream of cross-correlations and applies the constraint that the cross-correlation should be larger than 0.5 at all stations.
-The function is then passed to the detecor.
+The function is then passed to the detector.

 .. plot::
     :context: close-figs